 Bouncing back, Metallica released their four-track "Beyond Magnetic" EP on CD in the U.S. (the set was originally available as a download only release).
 "Hate Train," "Just A Bullet Away," "Hell And Back" and "Rebel Of Babylon," were leftover songs from the '07 and '08 "Death Magnetic" recording sessions.

 Next, Metallica ventured into film.
 The 3D "Metallica Through The Never" hit IMAX screens in '13, a week before going into general release.
-Part concert movie and part surreal adventure - revolving around a roadie, no less - the flick had the biggest opening for a concert film ever at IMAX theaters.
+Filmed during two '12 Vancouver concerts, using a $5 million stage show specially constructed for the production, the concert movie/surreal adventure - revolving around a roadie, no less - had the biggest opening for a concert film ever at IMAX theaters.
 It appeared on 308 3D IMAX screens and took in $780,000 on its first day.
+But as they say, it's not how you start, it's how you finish.

 As it turned out, Napster wasn't Metallica's last controversy.
 Hetfield narrated The Hunt on the History Channel.
 The multi-part program, broadcast in '14, chronicled the annual controlled hunt in Alaska for Kodak brown bears.
 His contribution to the program was severely criticized by animal rights advocates.
 Some even circulated a petition calling for the cancelation of the group's headlining slot at the Glastonbury festival.
 Metallica called the effort 'ridiculous'.